imchocomint/Hyprbian/README.md

 ### My compile time is so high
 Ans: Same brother, same.
 It took me an afternoon to compile GCC 15, and an evening to compile libstdc++15 on an i5-1135G7.
 ### Can we update to newer version?
-Ans: Until hyprland change their dependencies, just compile the newer version and reinstall Hyprland.
+Ans: Just run the hyprplus script again
 ### Why not nix (package manager)?
 Ans: Can't (really) forward that to SDDM.
 ### Why not Guix?